thesawolf/android_kernel_rockchip_rk3188/README.md

 - Toolchains added for convenience and build script
 - Updated Linaro 4.8 toolchain to 2013.07 release, tested.
 - Device building script forked from build_mk908 (now called buildit)
+- Added in 2.4 version of LABS (BUILDIT.sh/CFGCORE.sh) to replace build_mk908
+- Stashed away old files in temp directory as LABS is almost ready to roll

 **ToDo:**
 - YAFFS2 debugging